ArtyomKozyrev8/js6tables/README.md

 If you do not want to use any style for component - put empty "".
-Loader should be defines only for  MyFilteredSortedTable and MyFilterSortUpdTable - otherwise keep ""
+Loader should be defines only for  BasicTable and BasicUpdTable - otherwise keep ""

 4.2 define table headers data (for any table type)